allusive-dev/compfy/README.md

 ## Installation

-Note if you want to enabled the `--check-for-update` option (avaliable as of `1.7.0`) you will need to build with these commands instead.
+Note if you want to enabled the `--check-for-updates` option (avaliable as of `1.7.0`) you will need to build with these commands instead.
-(`--check-for-update` will print out your current version and the latest release version number if you are connected to the internet)
+(`--check-for-updates` will print out your current version and the latest release version number if you are connected to the internet)

 ### Building Manually
-Without `--check-for-update`:
+Without `--check-for-updates`:
 ```
 $ meson setup . build
 $ ninja -C build